letsencrypt/cp-cps/CPS.md

 ISRG certificates include an "Issuer" field which identifies the issuing entity.
 The issuing entity is identified using a distinguished name.

-### 3.1.3 Anonymity or pseudonymity of subscribers
+### 3.1.3 Anonymity or pseudonymity of Subscribers

 Subscribers are not identified in DV certificates, which have subject fields identifying only domain names (not people or organizations).
-Relying Parties should consider DV certificate subscribers to be anonymous.
+Relying Parties should consider DV certificate Subscribers to be anonymous.

 ### 3.1.4 Rules for interpreting various name forms

 Distinguished names in certificates are to be interpreted using X.500 standards and ASN.1 syntax.

-Certificates do not assert any specific relationship between subscribers and registrants of domain names contained in certificates.
+Certificates do not assert any specific relationship between Subscribers and registrants of domain names contained in certificates.

 Regarding Internationalized Domain Names, ISRG will have no objection so long as the domain is resolvable via DNS.
 It is the CA’s position that homoglyph spoofing should be dealt with by registrars, and Web browsers should have sensible policies for when to display the punycode versions of names.